davidjaimes/pothole-repair-reauests/README.md

 ## Bokeh JavaScript Library

-- [X] Research Bokeh Python and JavaScript tutorials. :scream:
+- [X] Research Bokeh Python and JavaScript tutorials. :scream: :sob:
 - [ ] Make a Bar chart of Top Ten.
 - [ ] Make a Pie chart of Top Ten.
 - [ ] Make a GeoMaps chart.